RehanAM006/RehanAM006/README.md

 - 👋 Hi, I’m @RehanAM006
 - 👀 I’m interested in AI, ML, Robototics, Mechanical Engineering, Computer Science
-- 🌱 I’m currently learning AI and ML through CS50, I am also close to complete my PROXMOX VM course.
+- 🌱 I’m currently learning AI and ML through CS50, I am currently managing servers for some clients and I have a HomeLAB.
 - 💞️ I’m looking to collaborate on python and arduino projects.
 Anything new and worthy of my skills.
 - 📫 How to reach me rehanahmadmirza.001@gmail.com